 Matt: It was an opportunity, and anything that we did where we saw an opportunity we went for it.
-We saw that Wicked was this, after our first year in Broadway it was obvious that this was going to grow and be successful, we didn’t know how successful it would be but in every turn we were able to say, well, it’s going to go to London we have to figure that out there, if it is as successful in London as it is in the US, we can do it for other people, for other shows, so talking about we’re doing it for Rock and Roll now and so you sort of see an opportunity and seize it and exploit it as much as you possibly can.
-And then be grateful that you’re be doing it with a show like Wicked and we can then translate that to other shows other bands, other merchandise outlets and opportunities.
+We saw that Wicked was this, after our first year in Broadway it was obvious that this was going to grow and be successful, we didn’t know how successful it would be, but in every turn we were able to say, well, it’s going to go to London we have to figure that out there, because if it is as successful in London as it is in the US, we can do it for other people, for other shows, so we’re doing it for Rock and Roll now and so you sort of see an opportunity and seize it and exploit it as much as you possibly can.
+And then be grateful that you’re be doing it with a show like Wicked and we can then translate that to other shows, other bands, other merchandise outlets and opportunities.

 Ken: Yes, I noticed this on your website and again one of the things I love about your business brains is that you’re one of the few companies that provide services to Broadway that actually have been able to step outside of Broadway from bands, to The Rangers, is that right, I’m staring at a Starwars t-shirt, Playboy, even at one point?

 Ken: So how did that happen and again, we can now just do this for other people and they’ll buy what we’re selling.